4 reasons to stop relying on your broker’s performance reports

 In my case, I’ve opted-in to a dividend reinvestment plan (DRIP/DRP) which allows me to purchase shares using the dividend income I’ve made off my investments.
 I’m therefore buying additional shares at “no cost”, ie: I’m adding shares to my account without having to spend outside money and I’m not paying brokerage fees to acquire them.
 This factors into my performance, and yet because of my broker’s limited reporting, I have no idea how much.

 Regardless of whether I’m reinvesting my dividends or not, the obvious issue is that there’s no running total of these dividends on the report (or anywhere in my broker’s client portal, for that matter).
-There’s no way for me to easily see how much I’ve made overall, let alone understand the impact that dividends are having (percentage-wise) on my total performance.
+There’s no way to see how much income I’ve made from dividends, let alone understand the impact they’re having (percentage-wise) on my total performance.

 #3 – Brokerage fees are ignored